joaquinvassellati510-commits/ENNyS2-Cloud-Health-Analytics/README.md

-🥗 ENNyS2 Cloud Health Analytics
+ENNyS2 Cloud Health Analytics

-End-to-End Data Project | Public Health & Nutrition | BigQuery + Looker Studio
+Public Health Data Project | Python · BigQuery · Looker Studio

- Project Overview
+Overview

-This project analyzes Argentina’s National Survey on Nutrition and Health (ENNyS2) to build a cloud-based analytics pipeline that transforms raw public health microdata into actionable nutrition and epidemiological indicators for policy makers, health professionals, and NGOs.
+This project analyzes microdata from Argentina’s National Survey on Nutrition and Health (ENNyS2) to build a structured analytics workflow that transforms raw survey data into clear and interpretable public health indicators.

-The project simulates a real-world data analyst role in the public health and health-tech sector, focusing on data quality, transformation, modeling, and visualization in a cloud environment.

-Problem Statement
+The objective is to simulate the real workflow of a junior data analyst working with public health data:

+Explore and validate raw microdata

+Clean and transform variables

+Define measurable KPIs

+Prepare structured datasets for cloud analytics

+The repository documents the full analytical process step by step.

+Project Goal

-Public health datasets in Argentina are often underutilized due to:
+Public health datasets are often complex and difficult to interpret without technical processing.

-High complexity and fragmentation of raw microdata

-Lack of standardized analytical models for nutrition indicators

-Limited access to cloud-based dashboards for decision-makers

-This project addresses these gaps by building a scalable, cloud-native analytics pipeline that converts raw ENNyS2 data into structured, documented, and visual health intelligence.

- Key Questions

-What is the prevalence of undernutrition, overweight, and obesity by region and age group?

-How do socioeconomic variables correlate with dietary patterns?

-Which provinces show the highest nutritional risk indicators?

-How can cloud analytics improve access to public health insights?
+This project focuses on:

+Transforming raw survey data into structured analytical datasets

+Building reproducible indicators for overweight and obesity

+Exploring differences by region, sex, and education level

+Preparing the dataset for cloud modeling and dashboard visualization

+Preliminary Results – Adults (18+)

+After filtering and cleaning 15,535 adult records:

+36.1% present excess weight (BMI ≥ 25)

+17.7% present obesity (BMI ≥ 30)

+Regional differences were observed, with Patagonia showing the highest prevalence and GBA the lowest.

+Higher obesity prevalence was observed among women.

+Obesity rates were also higher among lower educational levels.

+Note: Indicators were calculated without applying survey weights.
+Values represent sample proportions.

 Tech Stack

-Python (Google Colab) – Data cleaning & preprocessing
+Python (pandas, matplotlib) – Data cleaning and KPI construction Google Colab – Development environment

-Google BigQuery – Cloud data warehouse & SQL analytics

-Looker Studio – Interactive dashboards
+Google BigQuery – Cloud data warehouse (in progress) Looker Studio – Dashboard visualization (in progress) GitHub – Version control and documentation

+Skills Demonstrated

+Data cleaning and preprocessing with pandas

+Feature engineering (BMI-based indicators)

+Grouped aggregations and KPI construction

+Analytical interpretation of health indicators

-GitHub – Version control & project documentation
+Structured project documentation

-Expected Outputs

-Cleaned and documented cloud datasets

-Analytical SQL views for key nutrition and health KPIs
+Reproducible workflow design

+Project Structure

+notebooks/ → Data exploration and transformation docs/ → Dataset description and KPI documentation sql/ → Analytical SQL views (BigQuery layer) dashboard/ → Visualization assets

+Current Status

+Data exploration completed
+Adult filtering and KPI construction completed Regional and socioeconomic comparisons completed
+Cloud modeling in BigQuery in progress
-Interactive Looker Studio dashboard
+Interactive dashboard development in progress

-Reproducible data pipeline documentation

-Public portfolio for Data Analyst / Health Analytics roles

-##Project Timeline##

-February 2026 – 4-week structured development cycle
-Daily progress documented in commits and project logs

-📎 Data Source
+Data Source

-ENNyS2 – National Survey on Nutrition and Health Ministry of Health, Argentina
+ENNyS2 – National Survey on Nutrition and Health Ministry of Health – Argentina

+About

+This project reflects my interest in combining data analytics, nutrition, and cloud tools to generate structured and actionable public health insights.

+It is part of my professional portfolio as I build my career in Data Analytics with a focus on health and evidence-based decision making.